Messiah: Sabbatai Zevi

 Active throughout the Ottoman Empire, Sabbatai Zevi claimed to be the long-awaited Jewish Messiah.
-Due to his conversion under duress to Islam, he became known among Jews as perhaps history’s second most famous false messiah.
+Due to his conversion under duress to Islam, he became known among Jews as perhaps history's second most famous false messiah.

 Chabad

 Yosef Yitzchak Schneersohn (r.
 1920–1950), sixth Rebbe (hereditary chassidic leader) of Chabad Lubavitch, and Menachem Mendel Schneerson (1902–1994), seventh Rebbe of Chabad, are messiah claimants.

 As per Chabad-Lubavitch messianism, Menachem Mendel Schneerson openly declared his deceased father-in-law, the former 6th Rebbe of Chabad Lubavitch, to be the Messiah.
 He published about Yosef Yitzchak Schneersohn to be "Atzmus u'mehus alein vi er hat zich areingeshtalt in a guf" (Yiddish and English for: "Essence and Existence [of God] which has placed itself in a body").
 The gravesite of his deceased father-in-law Yosef Yitzchak Schneersohn, known as "the Ohel", became a central point of focus for Menachem Mendel Schneerson's prayers and supplications.

-Regarding the deceased Menachem Mendel Schneerson, a later Chabad Halachic ruling claims that it was "incumbent on every single Jew to heed the Rebbe's words and believe that he is indeed King Moshiach, who will be revealed imminently".
+Regarding the deceased Menachem Mendel Schneerson, some claim that it was "incumbent on every single Jew to heed the Rebbe's words and believe that he is indeed King Moshiach, who will be revealed imminently".
 Outside of Chabad messianism, in Judaism, there is no basis to these claims.
-If anything, this resembles the faith in the resurrection of Jesus and his second coming in early Christianity, and therefore, heretical in Judaism.

 Still today, the deceased rabbi Menachem Mendel Schneerson is believed to be the Messiah among adherents of the Chabad movement, and his second coming is believed to be imminent.
 He is venerated and invocated to by thousands of visitors and letters each year at the (Ohel), especially in a pilgrimage each year on the anniversary of his death.

+There are some who maintain that rabbi Menachem Mendel Schneerson is alive today and will come out of hiding and bring the messiah.
+Many of those who maintain this believe that he is hiding under the Bima (בימה) and that he will come out from under it when he brings the messiah.